Care-Bear/ras-pi/README.md

 ## Quick Setup

-If you're looking to deploy and run this script quickly, you can use the `setup.sh` script which will:
+If you're looking to deploy and run this script quickly on a **Raspberry Pi**, you can use the `setup.sh` script which will:

 - Install Iceweasel
 - Clone the repo